Applied tutorial for the design and fabrication of biomicrofluidic devices by resin 3D printing

 digital light processing, stereolithography, SLA, photopolymerizable resins, microfluidic fabrication, cell culture

-We kindly thank the researchers at bioRxiv for this collaboration, and for sharing the results obtained with their system.
+We kindly thank the researchers at the University of Virginia for this collaboration, and for sharing the results obtained with their system.

 Introduction